foqueiroz/arcdocs.github.io/_sources/software/applications/matlab.md

 To do this:

 - Use the above method for changing *h_rt* to edit the cluster profile but instead change *use_np_syntax* to *true*.
-This will caluse entire compute nodes to be allocated to the pool.
+This will cause entire compute nodes to be allocated to the pool.
 - Repeat steps 1-4 again, but then change the value for *NumThreads* (instead of modifying the *AdditionalProperties* box).
 This will tell Matlab to multithread and it will also cause *NumThread* cores to be allocated to each worker.
 - Since entire compute nodes are allocated, please select 'sensible' values for the number of workers and the number of cores per worker to make good use of the allocated resources.
 For example, on ARC3's 24 core compute nodes, the number of workers in the pool multiplied by *NumThreads* should be a multiple of 24.